KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

 I start by creating my hashtable with common parameters.
 Then I add the `$Credential` if it exists.
 Because I am using splatting here, I only need to have the call to `Get-CIMInstance` in my code once.
 This design pattern is very clean and can handle lots of optional parameters very easily.

-To be fair, you could also write your commands to allow `$null` values for parameters.
+To be fair, you could write your commands to allow `$null` values for parameters.
 You just don't always have control over the other commands you are calling.

+## Adding hashtables
+Hashtables support the addition opperator to combine two hashtables.

+    $person += @{Zip = '78701'}

+This only works if the two hashtables do not share a key.

+## Removing keys
+You can remove keys with the `.Remove()` function.

+    $person.remove('Zip')

+Assigning them a `$null` value just leaves you with a key that has a `$null` value.

+## PSBoundParameters
+[PSBoundParameters](http://tommymaynard.com/quick-learn-the-psboundparameters-automatic-variable-2016/) is an automatic variable that only exists inside the context of a function.
+It contains all the parameters that the function was called with.
+This isn't exactly a hashtable but close enough that you can treat it like one.

+That includes removing keys and splatting it to other functions.
+If you find yourself writing proxy functions, take a closer look at this one.

 ## Nested hashtables
-We can also use hashtables as values in our hashtable.
+We can use hashtables as values inside a hashtable.

     $person = @{
         name = 'Kevin'